 1. Start with small length movies

-An incredible way is to start small before migrating to entire films in the future.
+An incredible way to do this is to start small before migrating to entire films in the future.

 You can begin with clips, scenes, or just trailers.

-It will give you an idea of watching your preferred movie or tv series in your target language without any fuss.
+It will give you an idea of watching your preferred movie or TV series in your target language without fuss.

 2. Be careful about your movie selection